Father: Edwin Earl Wilson “Earl”

 Married: March 12, 1905 for over 62 years

 Buried: Webster City Cemetery, Webster City, Iowa.
 Wilson Lot near the northwest side.

-In a family of three boys and two girls, Earl was often the disciplinarian.
+In a family consisting of three boys and two girls, Earl was often the disciplinarian.
 When one of the boys burned down the outhouse door, his punishment was to spend a day tied to the clothesline outside.
 A rug had to suffice as a temporary door until a new once could be built.

 Her ailments did not prevent her from being an industrious and kind woman.
 Her strength of character was often a perfect foil for her husband’s excitability and provided a strong set of values for the family.
-During the Depression when it began to look like the bank that held their savings account was going to close, Earl went down to withdraw the family’s money.
+During the Depression, when it began to look like the bank that held their savings account was going to close, Earl went down to withdraw the family’s money.
 While there, he was persuaded to take out only half of it.
 When Ethel discovered this she said to him, “You have taken my half out of the bank.
 Now go back down there and get your half!”.
-All of the Wilson family money was thus safely removed.
+All of the Wilson family money was thus safely retrieved.

 Earl lived four more years and continued to fish whenever he could.
 Leukemia and the loss of his driver’s license eventually made it difficult to get around, but he never stopped trying.
 Even up to his final days he was optimistic about retaking his driving test and regaining his independence.